cognizant-ai-labs/covid-xprize/README.md

 management.
 Installations using other environments (such as `conda`) are outside the scope of these steps.

 In order to run the examples locally:
+1. Ensure your current working directory is the root folder of this repository (the same directory as this README resides in).
+The examples assume your working directory is set to the project root and all paths are relative to it.
+1. Ensure your `PYTHONPATH` includes your current directory:
+    ```shell script
+    export PYTHONPATH=.:$PYTHONPATH
+    ```
 1. Create a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html)
 1. Activate the virtual environment
 1. Install the necessary requirements: